The CANN Project

 The only way to deliver on such a scale is through international funding.
 Our project is funded by the EU INTERREG VA project managed by SEUPB and match funded by the three governments and without this significant backing, it would be impossible to deliver.
 However re-wetting can be done on a smaller scale on small bogs within communities, the Abbeyleix community bog in Ireland is one inspiring example.

-Delivering our programme of training workshops, events and seminars during Covid could have been really difficult, however using online technology such as Microsoft Teams and Zoom has actually enabled us to reach far more people than we could ever have supposed possible, and has enabled us to attract attendees from a far larger geographical range e.g. our recent wildfire management workshop attracted attendees from South America, the United Arab Emirates and India, it has also enabled us to cut the carbon footprint of the project considerably in terms of travel.
-However, the face-to-face consultation with landowners (over the kitchen table with a cuppa) that helps deliver changes in land management was greatly reduced by social distancing and the lockdown.
+Delivering our programme of training workshops, events and seminars using online technology such as Microsoft Teams and Zoom has enabled us to reach far more people than we could ever have supposed possible, and has enabled us to attract attendees from a far larger geographical range.
+However, the face-to-face consultation with landowners (over the kitchen table with a cuppa) that helps deliver changes in land management remains very important too!

 The CANN Project's Metrics